 Add Creative Course Content

 One of the reasons why learners tend to discontinue learning after some time is because of boredom.
 Hence, it is important to develop and deliver course content that is intuitive, engaging, innovative, contextual, and creative thus increasing motivation to take online training.
 This will help retain their interest levels.
-Make learning more and more adaptive.
+Make the learning more and more adaptive.
 Using interactivities, games, and modern technology like AR and VR can increase the fun and engagement level of the course content.
 This will make the course user-friendly, self-explanatory, and easy to consume even for those with limited tech skills.
 For instance, gamification in the learning process makes it easy to learn and retain knowledge while driving learners to get involved with the game-like aspects.
 It’s also worth experimenting with a wide range of content formats such as interactive videos.

 Use Newer Strategies for Learner-Engagement